 As you move on from Sela pass you will soon get to see Tawang on the mountain in front.
 But to reach Tawang you have to go down to the valley below, cross a small stream and climb the hill on the other side, spending more than 2 hours in the process.
 As you reach the bottom of the hill, you will pass by a small village called Jang.
-From Jang you take a right turn and drive a couple of kms to reach the Nuranang Water Fall.
-It is a large water fall amongst beautiful surrounding.
+From Jang, you take a right turn and drive a couple of km to reach the Nuranang Water Fall.
+It is a large waterfall amongst the beautiful surrounding.
 The site has been used for some hindi movies as well.
-There is a 6 megawatt hydro electric plant adjacent to the water fall.
+There is a 6-megawatt hydroelectric plant adjacent to the waterfall.

 The Monastery can be identified from a distance due to the unique yellow rooftop of all the buildings.
 The Tawang Monastery is the second largest in Asia and was build during the 17th century.
 The Monastery is located a couple of kilometers away from the center of the town.
 The Monastery is perched on top of a hill.
 There is a museum inside the Gompa which showcases a large number of articles of historical as well as religious significance.
 The monastery follows the Gelugpa sect of Mahayana School of Buddhism.
 At the center of the Monastery, a complex is the location of a large Assembly hall that contains a 28 ft high golden Buddha.
 There are 17 smaller monasteries in the area which are controlled from the Tawang monastery.